cedowens/C2_Cradle/README.md

 - The Deimos C2 server will start once done and allow you to login on port 8443 and create a Deimos login account. **Note: You will want to ensure that your Deimos C2 server listening on port 8443 is not publicly exposed**

+I created a shared volume between the host and the Deimos C2 container located at /var/lib/docker/volumes/deimosc2.
+However, since Deimos includes a web gui through which to access and manage your C2, you likely won't need the shared volume since you can generate payloads, download payloads, view host artifacts, etc all through the GUI.

 4. **EvilOSX C2**:

 I built my own docker image since I had issues with the included one.
 Here is how the installation and setup works: